redpanda-data/connect/docs/processors/README.md

   processors: []
 ```

-A processor that extracts and maps fields from the original payload into new
+A processor that extracts and maps fields identified via
+[dot path](../field_paths.md) from the original payload into new objects,
-objects, applies a list of processors to the newly constructed objects, and
+applies a list of processors to the newly constructed objects, and finally maps
-finally maps the result back into the original payload.
+the result back into the original payload.

 This processor is useful for performing processors on subsections of a payload.
 For example, you could extract sections of a JSON object in order to construct